-With our study skills program, your child will learn strategies including:
+Our study skills program will teach your child effective studying strategies including:

-- Academic and strategic planning for setting short-term and long-term projects and goals.
+- Strategic planning for setting short-term and long term-goals.

-- Organizational habits for setting up a personal study area, organizing schoolwork, setting personal expectations and using an academic planner.
+- Better organization for tackling coursework, optimizing a personal study area, setting personal expectations and utilizing an academic planner.

 - How to use active listening.